 An amusing note: When I was living and working in Belmont County in 2004, running a regional office for a 527 organization during the presidential election, I heard a local news report that described a prank played on police the night before.
 Apparently someone made repeated calls to 911 from a cell phone, claiming he had climbed onto the bridge and had fallen through the rotten wooden floor and was badly hurt and about to drop into the Ohio River.
 The cops and fire rescue officers scrambled to save the guy, but it turned out to be a bizarre prank.
 This was sometime in the fall of that year, probably around the beginning of October.
 It's little games like this that mean we'll probably see the abandoned toll bridge come down before much longer.

-An even more amusing note: it turns out this is the bridge which Special Agent Clarice Starling (played, of course, by Jodie Foster) crosses in an aerial shot toward the end of The Silence of the Lambs, on her way to investigate a lead in the fictitious (though strikingly believable-sounding) town of Belvedere, Ohio.
+An even more amusing note: it turns out this is the bridge which Special Agent Clarice Starling (played, of course, by Jodie Foster) crosses in an aerial shot during the climax of The Silence of the Lambs, on her way to investigate a lead in the fictitious (though strikingly believable-sounding) town of Belvedere, Ohio.
 Bellaire stood in for Belvedere; don't all Belmont County towns begin with a B?
 Naturally, when she finds Jame Gumb she's at the right place and the FBI team is at the wrong one, so she has to face down the utterly brilliant Ted Levine as Buffalo Bill.
 Who could forget his skin-wearing, penis-tucking antics?
 What a phenomenal movie!
 And part of it was filmed right on our abandoned bridge!
+This bridge is a national treasure!

 "It puts the lotion on its skin, or else it gets the hose again."